 3. Visit the Basilica of St. John & İsabey Mosque

-Located in the heart of Selçuk, the Basilica is believed to be the burial site of St. John the Baptist while İsabey Mosque is regarded as one of the oldest and most impressive surviving examples of Anatolyan beylik architecture.
+Located in the heart of Selçuk, the Basilica is believed to be the burial site of St. John the Apostle while İsabey Mosque is regarded as one of the oldest and most impressive surviving examples of Anatolyan beylik architecture.
 Both are monuments to faith located just minutes from each other on Ayasuluk Hill.

 Check out my post on the Basilica of St. John and İsabey Mosque in Selçuk for more pictures and information.